Belgium

 For low wages, a reduction on the employer social security contributions applies, next to specific target group reductions.
 Moreover, for certain types of employers, a structural reduction, combined with a low wage component, may apply, next to specific target group reductions.

 The employees’ social security contributions are fixed at 13.07% and are also to be calculated on uncapped income.
-Employees with a monthly gross salary of +/- EUR 3,100 or less are entitled to an automatic reduction of the personal contributions (i.e. 'employment bonus').
+Employees with a monthly gross salary of +/- EUR 3,200 or less are entitled to an automatic reduction of the personal contributions (i.e. 'employment bonus').
+This reduction is applied as a flat rate that decreases gradually based on the employee's gross monthly salary.
+The calculation of the employment bonus differentiates between low and very low wage categories.

 When calculating the social security contributions for blue collar workers (both employees’ as well as employers’ contributions), the calculation should always be done on the basis of 108% of the normal gross salary.